Dargaville: Marae

-The Dargaville Little Theatre is an amateur theatre company located at 241 Victoria Street.
-Many shows have been put on at the theatre.

 Cinema

-The ANZAC Theatre is located at 37 Hokianga Road.
+The ANZAC Theatre Te Whare Pikitia o Tunatahi, is located at 39 Hokianga Road.
 It opened in 2013.
 Prior to 2013, Dargaville did not have a cinema for more than 30 years.
-The cinema is based in the library space in the former War Memorial Town Hall.
+The cinema itself is based in the old library space in the former War Memorial Town Hall, with the entrance in the now repurposed Dargaville Municipal Chambers.

 Notable buildings

 Holy Trinity church

 The Holy Trinity church is an Anglican church that was built around 1878.
-It was designed by Edward Mahoney & Sons architectural practice.
+Located at 58 Hokianga Road, it was designed by Edward Mahoney & Sons architectural practice.
 The church is a listed with Heritage New Zealand as a category two historic place.
+The magnificent east-facing stained glass window was given in memory of the founder of the town, Dargaville.

-River road historic area
+River Road historic area

-Nine houses (7 to 27 River road) are listed with Heritage New Zealand as a historic area.
-Marriner house (61 River road) is also listed as a category two historic place being built in 1845.
-The Commercial Hotel (73-77 River road) and cottages at 143 River road and 145 River road are also category two historic places.
+Located on the waterfront of Mangawhare, the River Road historic area holds nine houses (7 to 27 River Road) listed with Heritage New Zealand.
+Marriner house (61 River Road) is also listed as a category two historic place being built in 1845.
+The Commercial Hotel (73–77 River Road) and cottages at 143 River Road and 145 River Road are also category two historic places.

+Band rotunda

+The war memorial band rotunda on Victoria St dates from World War I and is a Heritage New Zealand category 2 historic place.